 • Milk.
 To give the batter the perfect consistency.
 Use any variety of milk.
 I typically use whole milk for a richer batter.

-Pro tip: Need a recipe for using up the rest of the can of pumpkin puree?
-I have tons of pumpkin recipes, but try my favorite pumpkin bread recipe first!
-You’ll be so glad that you did!
+Pro tip: Looking for a way to use up the rest of that pumpkin puree?
+I’ve got plenty of pumpkin recipes, but my favorite has to be this pumpkin bread.
+It’s moist, flavorful, and absolutely irresistible.
+Give it a try, and you’ll be so glad you did!

-I’m pretty much obsessed with this pumpkin cupcakes recipe as-is, but there are lots of ways to add in different flavors.
+I’m pretty much obsessed with this pumpkin cupcake recipe as-is, but there are lots of ways to add in different flavors.
 Here are some tasty ideas:

 • Chocolate Chip Pumpkin Cupcakes.
-Add 1 cup of chocolate chips to the batter, proceed with the rest of the recipe as directed.
+Add 1 cup of chocolate chips to the batter, then proceed with the recipe as written.
 Instead of the cinnamon cream cheese frosting, try this delicious chocolate cream cheese frosting.

 • Pumpkin Nut Cupcakes.
-Add 3/4 cup of chopped walnuts or pecans to the batter, proceed with the rest of the recipe as directed.
+Stir 3/4 cup of chopped walnuts or pecans into the batter, then continue with the recipe as usual.

 • Decorated Pumpkin Cupcakes.
 For an extra fun flair, top each cake with a cute pumpkin topper.
 You could also decorate them with festive fall sprinkles or mellow-creme pumpkins!